Granada Gold Mine (CVE:GGM) Trading 50% Higher – Here’s What Happened

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares were up 50% during trading on Monday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 160,342 shares changed hands during trading, an increase of 86% from the average daily volume of 86,250 shares.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price was up 50% during trading on Tuesday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+Approximately 160,342 shares changed hands during mid-day trading, an increase of 86% from the average daily volume of 86,252 shares.
 The stock had previously closed at C$0.02.

 Granada Gold Mine Inc, a junior mining and exploration company, acquires, explores for, and develops mineral properties in Canada.
 It explores for gold deposits.
 The company holds a 100% interest in the Granada gold property, which owns 14.73 square kilometers of land in a combination of mining leases and claims located in Rouyn-Noranda, Quebec.